-Our website offers the District’s only comprehensive, fully updated show calendar for jazz and jazz-related music, which thousands of DMV listeners turn to every month.
-On our site we publish multiple articles a week, including local news, artist interviews, feature profiles, criticism, festival guides and much more.
+Our website offers high-quality journalism and multimedia coverage of the D.C. jazz scene, including the country’s only comprehensive, editorially curated shows calendar for a citywide music scene.
+Every month, thousands of DMV residents use this resource to find live shows they can go hear.
+We also publish multiple articles a week on our website, including local news, artist interviews, feature profiles, criticism, festival guides and much more.

 Our social media channels — on Facebook, Twitter and Instagram — are a great way to stay up-to-date on our latest articles, plus to catch other important headlines that we re-post.
 We send out one or two newsletters a week, featuring our newest articles plus “CB pick” recommendations from our calendar.
 Sign up for our newsletter here.

 Monthly grassroots jazz presentations featuring everything from straight-ahead to avant-garde.

 Since 2010, CapitalBop has presented the DC Jazz Loft, an intimate showcase of the District’s best jazz talents that unites audiences of all stripes.
 Held every second Sunday of the month — these days at the house venue Rhizome DC — the loft showcases artists from across the improvised-music spectrum, from straight-ahead jazz to the avant-garde.
 You never know quite what to expect at the Loft, and that’s a good thing; if you come with an open mind, you’ll never leave disappointed.